exograph/exograph/docs/docs/cli-reference/development/dev.md

 By default, it will enforce [trusted documents](../../production/trusted-documents.md).
 You can turn this off by passing the `--enforce-trusted-documents=false` option.

+By default, it will apply migrations and if a migration fails, it will pause to allow you to fix the problem.
+You can turn this off by passing the `--ignore-migration-errors` option.

 ```shell-session
 # shell-command-next-line
 exo dev --port 8888